clicktravel-toddrunham/state-driven-development/README.md

 #### Store data organisation

 As state is the foundation for building applications with SDD, we suggest organising your store objects to increase visibility.
-For example prefixing the state type for each domain keeps it's current state highly visible when testing, as seen below:
+For example prefixing the state type for each domain with an underscore keeps it's current state highly visible when testing, as seen below:

 ```jsx